 In the second part of my Ph.D. project, I used mitochondrial/nuclear DNA markers and stable isotopes to investigate genetic and foraging differentiation between colonies of Flesh-footed Shearwaters Ardenna carneipes, a migratory seabird species nesting in the southwest Pacific, southern Australia and the Indian Ocean.
 There was preliminary evidence that eastern and western colonies migrated to different non-breeding areas.
 Lack of dispersal between these two group of colonies may have important implications for conservation management of this species as local declines cannot be offset by immigration.
 (See Lombal et al. 2017).

-In my last chapter, I will perform a meta-analysis of the factors affecting genetic structuring of seabird colonies by combining data from more than 200 genetic studies available in the literature.
+In my last chapter, I combined data from more than 80 genetic studies available in the literature to perform a meta-analysis of the factors affecting genetic structuring within seabird colonies (publication in prep.).

 During my previous research, I used molecular techniques to investigate genetic connectivity across the range of a North American leaf beetle Chrysomela aeneicollis at the University of Brussels (ULB; see Publication), and to conduct a phylogeny study of a green macroalgae occuring throughout Pacific and Indian Oceans (Halimeda sp.) at the Institute for Research and Development (IRD; see Report – French version) in New Caledonia.

 Fascinated by the marine ecosystem, I have been involved in different research projects including the Cetus Project – Cetacean Monitoring in Micronesia – 2014, the 2013 season of observation of Humpback whales Megaloptera novaengliae with Operation Cetaces (see Field work), a mission of dugong Dugong dugong tracking by telemetry (see Informing dugong conservation 2015, James Cook University), and multiple projects involving seabird species (see Field work).